day-garwood/el_voicebridge/README.md

 Please note: The default branch is "dev".
 Any code you download from there may be unstable.
 For more stable code, please switch to the "main" branch.

 ## Current State
-VoxBoss is in its early prerelease stages:
+VoiceBridge is in its early prerelease stages:

 * It has handlers for SAPI and Mac's TTS features, and a proof-of-concept test that shows it in action.
 * Its API is very minimal, only providing required functionality for the time being (speak, stop, and is speaking).